ryhoangf/VocabKanji_WebApp/README.md

 ```
     app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://postgres:your password@localhost/your database name'
 ```
-Finally, try running the `main.py` file to be able to use the program.
+Finally, try running the `main.py` file to use the program.